-Do you remember taking a shower and realizing just how great the water feels against your skin?
+Remember taking a shower and realizing how great the water feels against your skin?

-With soothing water going down your back, through your hair and down towards your legs... no doubt a moment of clarity will hit you of how good a shower is.
+With a soothing flow of water going down your back, through your hair and down your legs… there’s no doubt that the feeling is great!

 6 Ways to Increase Water Pressure In Shower